enspiral/handbook/README.md

 * public but audience is contributors, especially new ones
 * give everyone the same context as the core team
 * what can be changed, what requires a loomio decision
+*

+This is focused on foundation

+links to other gitbooks (loomio, services, etc)